Latest Articles

 by

-JDSSI is an international scholarly journal that was registered in February 2023, dedicated to the publication of high quality original design research (published quarterly in print and online simultaneously).
-JDSSI implements peer review and open access policies, with a focus on design innovation issues in multidisciplinary fields for social services.
+JDSSI is an international scholarly journal that was registered in February 2023, and dedicated to the publication of high-quality original design research (published quarterly in print and online simultaneously).
+JDSSI implements a double-blind peer review process and no-fee open access policy(do not charge any fees for either authors or readers), with a focus on design innovation issues in multidisciplinary fields for social services.

 Call for Papers